 I spent my youth playing lots of competitive sport (mainly basketball and netball) and consequently have several injuries that have continued to today.
-I am married and have 5 children, the youngest was born when I was 44.
 My career has been varied but always revolving around the health industry.

 It was my trainer who suggested to me that I’d be a good PT, to which I laughed and said I was too old, but the seed had been planted.
-I became a Personal and Group Fitness Trainer at 50, call it a mid life crisis, but it’s the best thing I’ve ever done.
+I became a Personal and Group Fitness Trainer at 50.

 In 2015 Practically Fit was born and whilst doing some research I found the Women’s Health and Fitness Summit - it opened my eyes to the array of pelvic floor issues, not only physical but emotional as well.